 Loan requests are analyzed and recommended to the Community Loan Fund’s Loan Review Committee.

 Successful applicants are mailed a commitment letter outlining the terms of the loan for their review and signature.

-Call us at 224-6669.
+Submit a loan inquiry online, or call us at 224-6669.
 If your project is eligible, we’ll work with you on your application and on assembling any needed materials.